ozgurgunes/Sketch-Case-Converter/README.md

 ### Select Symbol Master

-If you select a symbol master; first you will be asked to choose text overrides which which will be converted, then all selected overrides of all instances will be converted.
+If you select a symbol master; first you will be asked to choose text overrides which which will be converted, then all chosen overrides of all instances of the symbol will be converted.

 ### Select Symbol Instances

-If you select instances of same symbol; like symbol master, first you will be asked to choose text overrides which which will be converted, then all selected overrides of selected symbols will be converted.
+If you select instances of same symbol; like symbol master, first you will be asked to choose text overrides which which will be converted, then all chosen overrides of selected symbols will be converted.

 ### Select Overrides

-If you select overrides of a symbol; all text overrides in your selection will be converted.
+If you select overrides directly; all text overrides in your selection will be converted.

 ### Select Text Layers